-Whether you’re able to donate a few hours of your time on a regular basis, or can volunteer your services as a ‘one-off’, CatholicCare Social Services Hunter-Manning would love to hear from you!
+Whether you’re able to donate a few hours of your time on a regular basis or can volunteer your services as a “one-off”, CatholicCare Social Services Hunter-Manning would love to hear from you.

 As a volunteer the benefits you bestow on others are plentiful.
-However, research shows that your good deeds will have a positive effect on you as well!
+However, research shows that your good deeds will have a positive effect on you as well.

-People who have volunteered with CatholicCare Social Services Hunter-Manning have cited many benefits, including;
+People who have volunteered with CatholicCare Social Services Hunter-Manning have cited many benefits, including:

-To become a volunteer at CatholicCare Social Services you will be required to undergo a Diocese of Maitland-Newcastle.
-To find out more, please visit the volunteering page on the diocesan website or contact our Volunteer Co-ordinator.
+To become a volunteer at CatholicCare Social Services you will be required to undergo a Diocese of Maitland-Newcastle induction process.
+To find out more, please visit the volunteering page on the diocesan website, or contact our talent and volunteer manager.

-“I have found volunteering in the Kitchen to be an immensely enjoyable and fulfilling experience.
+“I have found volunteering in the Taree Community Kitchen to be an immensely enjoyable and fulfilling experience.
 When you are in the kitchen, it’s like you are there with an extended family.
 As a volunteer you get so much more out of the experience than you ever give.
-It is truly heart-warming to see the smiles on people’s faces when you serve them; the human connection brings so much happiness,”
+It is truly heart-warming to see the smiles on people’s faces when you serve them; the human connection brings so much happiness.”

 - Ruth Sumpner, Taree Community Kitchen volunteer.

-- Zoe Geraki, Taree Community Kitchen volunteer.
+- Carol Healey, Taree Community Kitchen volunteer.

 “For some time, we have been interested in working with Second Bite or Oz Harvest to enable us in some small way to reach out to those in our community suffering hardship.
 When the opportunity came to work with the community kitchen doing its food collections, we grabbed it and have found it a very rewarding experience.
 We enjoy the interaction with others volunteering in the kitchen who do a tremendous job and we are happy to know that the small part we play contributes to the wellbeing of those who visit the kitchen.”